 In addition to having an incredible name, DeadSoxy has a couple of honorable missions.
-The first, to give the people a sock that will not stretch, develop holes, or — crime of crimes — slip off your heel while you’re just minding your own business walking.
-This, the company accomplished by creating no-show and dress socks for men and women with upcycled poly-yarn and bamboo.
+The first: to give the people a sock that won’t stretch, develop holes, or — crime of crimes — slip off your heel while you’re just minding your own business walking.
+This it accomplished by creating no-show and dress socks for men and women with upcycled poly-yarn and bamboo.
 “We just want to be your favorite pair of socks,” says Jason Simmons, who launched Dallas-based DeadSoxy in May of 2015.
 Since then, the company has been featured in gift guides for Forbes and Reader’s Digest, and was just recently awarded Fashion Group International of Dallas’ Rising Star Award for menswear.

 The second goal is to partner up with local charities.
-“I’m not a big believer in the buy-one-give-one model,” says Simmons.
-“But collaborations are something we can get behind.”
+“I’m not a big believer in the buy-one-give-one model, but collaborations are something we can get behind,” says Simmons.

 A collaboration with Dallas-based charity The Birthday Party Project is also potentially in the works as the brand continues to grow.
 “The opportunity to use DeadSoxy to do some good in the world was right up at the top of my reasons for starting this company,” says Simmons.